You have no items in your shopping cart

 Trailers, Childseats or Cargo bikes?!
 Where to start?

-A big consideration for folks with kids is simply how do I get from point A to point B with them on a bike!
+A big consideration for folks with kids is simply how to get from point A to point B with them on a bike!
 Toronto's traffic problem is not getting any better with construction season now in full swing.
 We all know by now a bike will often be the fastest (and by far the most pleasant) way to get around the city, but what is the BEST way to bring your kids along for the ride?

 We have organized this overview based on size/weight of the kids starting from smaller kids and getting bigger as we go.

-This Blog is LOADED with links so please click away on images etc. if you want to see what we have available and in stock for sale!
+This blog is LOADED with links so please click away on images etc. if you want to see what we have available and in stock for sale!

 For many years, folks have favoured rear rack mounted childseats as a simple 1st step to bringing a child along for a ride.
-These are great but you'll want to consider a couple things when choosing this style child seat on a traditional bike.
+These are great but you'll want to consider a couple things when choosing this style of child seat on a traditional bike.